mats31/Dragon-Ball-Web-Application/README.md

 #### Credits :
 Thanks to [Paul Lewis](https://github.com/paullewis) for his [script](https://github.com/paullewis/Photo-Particles) which helped me to think about this application.

+Thanks to [Nicolas Duval](https://dribbble.com/nicolaseek) who helped me for the conception

 Enjoy !